dialpad/dialtone-legacy/.github/CONTRIBUTING.md

 ### CSS vars

-We use CSS vars in our classes for better reusability.
+We use CSS vars, also known as [CSS Custom Properties](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) in our classes for better reusability.
 We try to always use CSS vars `var(--su12)` over less vars `@su12` in our code, however we often use LESS vars to help generate CSS vars.

 Here we set the `--avatar--size` CSS var to `12`, and set both the width and the height to reference this variable.
 ```less